Membership Information w/Rules & Regulations for the 2017 *17 years!*

 Note 2: Parent/Spectator Cart Rule If a course allows cart rentals; you may rent one, for a fee to the club.
 No carts for Majors Division.
 Carts must remain on the cart paths, even with or 1 full shot++ ahead of your players.

-Note 3: All entry fees include golf & prizes.
-Range balls are not included unless the course donates the range to you.
+Note 3: All entry fees include golf, range & prizes.
 Sponsors help to keep fees low.
 The Parent-Child, Jr.-Jr., & Match Play all have different rates.
 Tournaments such as the Match Play may have multiple rounds; however, single elimination applies.

-Note 5: Withdrawing from an event?
+Note 4: Withdrawing from an event?
 If you withdraw from an event one-week prior to the event or more, you will receive a refund of the full amount minus $5.
 Withdrawing less than one week prior to the event date ~ ½ of the entry fee will be refunded.
+No refund or credit if you withdraw after tee-times are posted.
 If you don’t show for the event ~ no refund.
 Remember to sign-up early and guarantee your spot!!!

 Acceptance = Listed as a Participant and Receiving a tee-time (It is your responsibility to obtain your tee-time)